pydata/pydata-sphinx-theme/docs/community/setup.md

 disk and run the test.
 A new file will be created, and subsequent tests will pass.

-To run the build tests with `nox`, run the following command:
+To run the build tests with `tox`, run the following command:

 ```console
 # this will compile the assets and run the tests (with test coverage)